-Zadorov, a Ukrainian-Israeli handyman, has spent more than a decade in prison for the brutal 2006 murder of Tair Rada.
+Zadorov, a Ukrainian-Israeli handyman, has spent more than a decade in prison for the brutal killing of the teenager.

-The decision of State Prosecutor Amit Aisman comes after the Supreme Court said in May that there was sufficient reasonable doubt to exonerate Zadorov and a retrial should be held.
+The announcement followed a ruling by the Supreme Court in May that there was sufficient reasonable doubt to exonerate Zadorov.

 The Kan public broadcaster said that Aisman had apparently decided against the other options available to him — to announce there were no grounds for a retrial and order Zadorov’s immediate release, to announce a retrial but to release Zadorov from custody, or to request an extension for the decision to be made at a later date.

 Aisman’s office also said it was shelving an investigation into Ola Kravchenko, a woman who Zadorov’s lawyers had claimed was Rada’s killer.